unjs/unstorage/docs/2.drivers/azure.md

 The driver supports the following authentication methods:

 - **`DefaultAzureCredential`**: This is the recommended way to authenticate.
 It will use managed identity or environment variables to authenticate the request.
 It will also work in a local environment by trying to use Azure CLI or Azure PowerShell to authenticate. <br>
-  ⚠️ Make sure that your Managed Identity or personal account has the `App Configuration Data Owner` role assigned to it, even if you already are `Contributor` or `Owner` on the app configuration resource.
+  ⚠️ Make sure that your Managed Identity or personal account has the `App Configuration Data Owner` role assigned to it, even if you already are the `Contributor` or `Owner` on the app configuration resource.
 - **`connectionString`**: The app configuration connection string.
 Not recommended for use in production.

 **Options:**